isomerpages/moe-northshorepri/_departments/Science.md

 * Apply scientific concepts and skills in making responsible decisions.
 * Appreciate how Science influences people and the environment.

-Please access the 2023 primary science syllabus
+Please access the 2023 primary science syllabus here

+**II.
+Primary Science Syllabus**